News From The Berkshire Health

 Helping

-patients with Interstitial Cystitis, overactive bladder,
+patients with Interstitial Cystitis overactive bladder,

 and pelvic pain

-On Saturday the 11th of June, Toni Tucker, Clinic Director
+Supporting the COB Foundation On Saturday the 11th of June, Toni Tucker, Clinic Director

 at The Berkshire Health Clinic, ran a very successful one-day